npope/home-assistant-crestron-component/README.md

  - _from_joins_: begins the section
  - _join_: for each join, list the join type and number.
 The type prefix is 'a' for analog joins, 'd' for digital joins and 's' for serial joins.
 So s32 would be serial join #32.
 Any change in the listed join will invoke the configured behavior.
  - _script_: This is a standard HA script.
-It follows the standard [HA scripting sytax](https://www.home-assistant.io/docs/scripts/).
+It follows the [HA scripting sytax](https://www.home-assistant.io/docs/scripts/).